-Introduction: Mary Harrell-Sesniak is a genealogist, author and editor with a strong technology background.
-In this guest blog post, Mary fantasizes about being able to invite some of her famous ancestors—including flight pioneers the Wright brothers—to a family reunion.
+Introduction: In this article, Mary Harrell-Sesniak fantasizes about being able to invite some of her famous ancestors—including flight pioneers the Wright brothers—to a family reunion.
+Mary is a genealogist, author and editor with a strong technology background.

 I’ve got a number of friends who get excited about fantasy football.